Stationery Lists for 2018

 Children are not allowed outside the school grounds during school hours without permission from a teacher, or with a note from home.

-To reduce the possibility of children being hurt while walking to and from school, traffic patrol monitors are placed on Whanga Crescent and Piko Street before and after school.
+To reduce the possibility of children being hurt while walking to and from school, traffic patrol monitors are placed on Whanga Crescent and Piko Street after school.
 Children are expected to obey these monitors who are there for their safety.

 For the safety of all the children inside the school, it is school policy that parents do not bring cars into the school grounds.